MR-Prey3r/MR-Prey3r/README.md

 ## 💫 Who is MR_Prey3r? / About Me:
 ### My biggest identity is I'm a passionate learner & a believer!<br>
 I'm a student & deepely obsessed with Offensive Security.
 Outside the terminal, I'm also an aviation geek.
 You may find me flying through the virtual skies when my Burpsuite is down for a rest.
 Basically I waste my time doing bug bounties, flight simming, playing CTFs, sometimes designing aircraft 3D models, microprocessor & IoT stuff.
 I got strong cravings of breaking things apart to know how do they work.
+Member of Exploit_Enforcers CTF team!
 If you wanna talk about OffSec, payloads &bypasses or aviation stuff, let's connect!
 Since #TogetherWeHitHarder :sunglasses:

 ## Wanna find me some place else?